aymane-maghouti/Dice-Game/README.md

 1. Start Apache Tomcat server.
 2. Access the application through your web browser.
 3. Register for an account or log in if you already have one.
-4. Start playing the Rice Game by buying and selling rice.
+4. Start playing the Dice Game by buying and selling Dice.
 5. Enjoy the game!

 ### User Interfaces: